UST Growling Tigers basketball: 2020s

-The Tigers' losing streak continued into their 2023 season, when they opened the first round of eliminations with six straight losses.
-Their 19 consecutive defeats has surpassed their worst record for the longest winning drought of 17 back in 2017.
+The Tigers' losing streak continued onto their 2023 season, when they opened the first round of eliminations with six straight losses.
+Their 19 consecutive defeats have surpassed their worst record for the longest winning drought of 17 back in 2017.
 Their season ended early again after finishing with a 2–12 record.
 Faye, who was again the team's foreign student-athlete, played limited minutes in their opening game against UE and had to sit out after complaining of back pains.
 He left the roster midway in the season to fly back to his home country in Senegal.

-Bal David earlier stepped down after only a six-month tenure, paving the way for Pido Jarencio's return as the Growling Tigers' head coach.
-With him came the long-awaited entry of one of Philippine basketball's corporate powerhouse, San Miguel Corporation as the team's main sponsor and backer.

 Cabañero once again led the league in scoring with an average of 16.8 points per game.
 He was ranked 8th in the players' MVP tally with 60.1 statistical points at the end of the second round of eliminations.

+David earlier stepped down after only a six-month tenure, paving the way for Jarencio's return as the Growling Tigers' head coach.
+With him came the long-awaited entry of one of Philippine basketball's corporate powerhouse, San Miguel Corporation as the team's main sponsor and backer.

-The Growling Tigers made it back to the Final Four for the first time since the 2019 season, with the past year's recruitment paying dividends.
+The Growling Tigers made it back to the Final Four of the 2024 season for the first time since 2019, with the past year's recruitment paying dividends.
 Transferees Forthsky Padrigao and Kyle Paranada solved their point guard problems, which the team lacked in the past three seasons.
-They also found an able replacement for their foreign student-athlete in their Malian center, Mo Tounkara, who led the team in rebounds with an average of 10.2 per game.
+They also found an able replacement for their foreign student-athlete in Malian center, Mo Tounkara, who led the team in rebounds with an average of 10.2 per game.
 Padrigao led the league in assists with 6.1 per game, and Cabañero finally cracked the Mythical team on his fourth season with the Tigers.

+UST reached the Final Four again in 2025 after finishing the elimination rounds at third place with eight wins and six losses.
+They, however failed to get a podium finish after losing in the semifinals and were relegated to fourth place in the final rankings.
+Cabañero was named to the Mythical selection for the second straight year, together with Nigerian newcomer Collins Akowe, who also won the Rookie of the Year award.
+Cabañero was also back as the league's scoring leader after compiling 16.8 points per game in the eliminations.